duncombe/glossary/README.md

   <DT>GIS<DD>Geographic Information System
   <DT>GMT<DD><a href="hhtp://gmt.soest.hawaii.edu/">Generic Mapping Tools</a>
   <DT>GrADS<DD>The Grid Analysis and Display System (GrADS) is an interactive desktop tool that is used for easy access, manipulation, and visualization of earth science data.
-  <DT>GRIB<DD>GRIB (GRIdded Binary or General Regularly-distributed Information in Binary form[1]) is a concise data format commonly used in meteorology to store historical and forecast weather data.
+  <DT>GRIB<DD>GRIdded Binary (or General Regularly-distributed Information in Binary form).
+GRIB is a concise data format commonly used in meteorology to store historical and forecast weather data.
   <DT>GSD <DD>Global Systems Division (ESRL)
   <DT>GTS <DD>The World Meteorological Organization (WMO) Global Telecommunications System (GTS) disseminates data in near-real-time to operational weather and ocean forecasting centers.